-Alberta Whittle’s creative practice is informed by diasporic conversation and working collectively towards radical self-love.
-Alberta considers radical self-love a key method in decolonization for PoC to battle anti-blackness.
-Her practice involves choreographing interactive installations, interventions and performances as site-specific artworks in public and private spaces.
+Alberta Whittle’s creative practice is motivated by the desire to work collectively towards radical self-love.
+Informed by diasporic conversations, she considers radical self-love a key method in decolonisation for people of colour (POC) to battle anti-blackness.
+Her practice involves choreographing interactive installations, using film, sculpture and performance as site-specific artworks in public and private spaces.

-Whittle is an artist on the Holding Space programme as part of the Object Positions project at The Showroom.
+Whittle is an artist on the Holding Space programme as part of Object Positions at The Showroom.

-Holding Space is a one-year programme of research and support for eight UK based artists, as part of the Object Positions programme.
-Working with curatorial fellow Teresa Cisneros, the group collaborate on research, production and programming for an exhibition to be held at The Showroom in 2018.
+Holding Space is a one-year programme of research and support for eight UK based artists, as part of the Object Positions programme at The Showroom.